Orpius/SDK/docs/UserGuide/index.md

 *Built-in Tool Use*

 **Custom tools** are provided by **customer-hosted or third-party servers** that register with Orpius as **tool providers**.
-These tools are **ephemeral**—they are not stored or managed within a space—but can be **made available to built-in or custom agents** when they are online and registered.
+These tools are **ephemeral**; they are not stored or managed within a space, but can be **made available to built-in or custom agents** when they are online and registered.
 When your application calls an **Operation endpoint** in Orpius, it must **explicitly specify which custom tools are permitted** for that call.
 This ensures that only the declared tools can be invoked during the request, providing fine-grained control, isolation, and clear auditability for every interaction.
 For more information on registering tool providers and specifying tools in operation calls, see the [Orpius SDK Developer Guide](../DevelopmentGuides/index.md).